6 solutions to fix 'File system verify or repair failed' error

 In addition, this error could happen on any Mac operating system including macOS Mojave, High Sierra, and also to any external hard drive, USB flash drive, SD card, SSD and Mac internal hard drive as well.

-Part II: How to recover data from the corrupted drive?
+Part II: How to recover lost data from the corrupted drive?

 Note: It's not very difficult to fix the error 'File system verify or repair failed' as macOS is now built with a handful of tools and functionalities to help.
 However, chances are that the original data may be overwritten during the troubleshooting process.
 Once that happens, you will lose data even though you can have the drive work again successfully.